ava11235/it212/week10_trees.md

 A binary tree is one where each node has no more than two children.

+Tree node: an object containing data and a left and right node children.

+Root: the top node of the tree.

+Leaf: A node without children.

+Branch: any node that is neither the roof nor a leaf.

+Tree height: the length of the longest path from root to a node.

+Tree applications Organizational charts, directories and files on a computer, AI decision trees.

+The Java Collections framework has a TreeMap and TreeSet implementations.

 * Imgs credit: Wikipedia

 ### Reading